usnistgov/nist-mud/README.md

 This project implements the following :

 - SDN-MUD : implements MUD ACLs on SDN Switches.
 Note that this is not a full ACL implementation.
-  We only implement the necessary ACLs to implement the profiles generated from mudmaker.org.
+We only implement the necessary ACLs to implement the MUD profiles as described in the RFC.

 - Flow Monitor : A means for extracting outbound packets from IOT devices based on manufacturer (or unclassified packets) to be provided to an IDS such as Snort.